iemkek/SAP_Conversational_AI_Assignments/README.md

 ![Define actions](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/simpleResponse7.png)

 #### Step 9: Test it
-Test your chatbot by pressing the CHAT WITH YOUR BOT button.
+Test your chatbot by pressing the CHAT WITH YOUR BOT button (bottom right corner of the screen).
 Type the expression "Register as business partner" and look at the bot response.

 ![Chatbot simple response result](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/simpleResponseTest.png)